seansunn/AirbnbDataAnalysis/README.md

    - Area(Cascade)

 ## Licensing, Acknowledgements
 Thanks to Airbnb and Kaggle for the data.
-The data used in this project can be found [here](https://www.kaggle.com/datasets/airbnb/seattle).
 Feel free to use any of the code in the jupyter notebook.